 Millet is grown in the U.S. and has a small carbon footprint (A carbon footprint is a measure of the impact our activities have on the environment), in comparison to other grains like quinoa.
 Quinoa comes from Bolivia and has a HUGE footprint because it travels all the way from the Andes in Bolivia, South America.
 Our millet is both organic and GMO free.

 Where Is Golden Prairie Millet Grown?

 Our organic millet is grown in Colorado, Nebraska, Wyoming and South Dakota.
-Golden Prairie millet is an American grain raised by farm families who want to provide the best American crops available to our patrons.
+Golden Prairie millet is an American grain raised by farm families who want to provide the best American crops available to our customers.
 Our farmers always use fully cleaned farm equipment to assure our customers that there is no possible cross contamination.